-Activities negatively affecting biodiversity-sensitive areas: The Fund recognizes that wind farms may have an impact on nature and local societies including through area usage, biodiversity, impact on peatland and perceived visual pollution.
+Activities negatively affecting biodiversity-sensitive areas: The Fund recognizes that wind farms have an impact on nature and local societies including through area usage, biodiversity, impact on peatland and visual pollution.
 Biodiversity protection is monitored by the Investment Manager.
 An environmental impact assessment (EIA) is done by reputable experts, reviewed and mitigation actions implemented when considered necessary.

-For new sites, road layouts are to be planned with minimum use of area and seeking to avoid impact on peatland where practically possible.
-For project extension, when planning the site layout, roads have been and will be sought routed around peats and marshes were possible to avoid release of CO2 and to maintain biodiversity in the area.
+For new sites, road layouts are to be planned with minimum use of area and avoiding impact on peatland where practically possible.
+For project extension, when planning the site layout, roads have been and will be routed around peats and marshes were possible to avoid release of CO2 and to maintain biodiversity in the area.

-It should be noted that there is limited data available to accurately determine potential effects in terms of nature loss.
+It should be noted that there is limited data available to accurately determine the effects of nature loss.

 Emissions to water: Water footprint is considered on site locations and monitored.
-There is typically no emission to water resulting directly from operations of the wind farms.
+There is typically no emission to water in direct operations of the wind farms.

-Hazardous waste and radioactive waste ratio: Waste is segregated in compliance with the local municipality's recycling regulations for the actual site.
+Hazardous waste and radioactive waste ratio: All waste is segregated in compliance with the local municipality's recycling regulations for the actual site.
 The majority of waste is recyclable waste, categorized in plastics, food waste, wood, metal, paper and cardboard, electrical waste, and other relevant categories.
 No hazardous and radioactive waste is generated.
 Environmental incidents and biological incidents are tracked and reported to the Fund on a quarterly basis.

 Violations of UN Global Compact principles and Organization for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises: The Fund has investments in Scandinavia and the UK countries that are considered as relatively low-risk areas regarding human rights.
 The Fund follows the Investment Manager's Sustainability Investment and Risk Policy.
 The Investment Manager's approach is based on internationally recognized principles such as the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the G20/OECD Principles of Corporate Governance, the OECD Guidelines for Multinational Enterprises and other topic specific standards.
-The portfolio is regularly screened with a view to to ensure no companies are in violation of international norms and standards.
+The portfolio is regularly screened to make sure no companies are in violation of international norms and standards.